awvwgk/foopss/pages/index.rst

 From a C-ish to a Pythonic API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- wrapping C API in Python will retain C-like look and feel
+- wrapping C API in Python will retain a C-like look and feel

   - okay for procedural APIs
   - different expectations between object-oriented C and Python